mrcelentano/vapor/README.md

 Ctrl-S shows screens.

 Ctrl-{number} selects or creates screen.
+Each screen can be repositioned and 3D mapped to a different location on a client using the sliders.
+They can also have different back loaded.

-Tapping ~ sets autopilot BPM
+Tapping Tab sets autopilot BPM

 Option-~ hide/show BPM